Guide to fundraising with QR codes

-- Create separate codes for each donation experience so that you can drive individual campaigns, personalise per branch and track in-depth data.
+- Create separate codes for each digital experience so that you can personalise pages and track in-depth data.

-- Sign-up to a service with real-time analytics to strengthen donor relationships, increase loyalty, and improve your campaigns in-flight and thank donors right away.
+- Sign-up to a service with real-time analytics to improve your campaigns in-flight and thank donors right away.

-- Always include the unique url in your online posts.
-Supporters reading your post on their phone won’t be able to scan the code.
-You won’t miss out on support, engagement and new donors this way.
+- Remember to include the url in your online posts (those viewing your posts on their phone won’t be able to scan a QR code!)

 Creative fundraising ideas using QR codes